 The compact Mac SE design uses a single connector on the logic board for power supply and video output.
 This is the same type of Molex Micro-Fit connector commonly used today in modern PC power supplies but in the 2x7 pin configuration.
 I dug out the smallest spare ATX power supply I had and a new 2x7 Micro-Fit plug.
 I extracted the crimp terminals from the ATX 10x2 pin motherboard connector housing and re-arranged them into the 2x7 pin housing to match the Mac SE logic board connector.
 See the pinout in the schematic below.
 I removed all unneeded cables from the ATX power supply and hot-wired the power-on signal so that I could power on/off using the mains switch.

-The Macintosh SE logic board connector provides +5V, -5V, +12V, -12V but the -5V is not used by the board itself and just routed through to the expansion slot. +12V and -12V are used for the serial port level drivers and audio amplifier. +12V is needed for the floppy drives.
+The Macintosh SE logic board connector supply rails are +5V, -5V, +12V, -12V but the -5V is not used by the board itself and just routed through to the expansion slot. +12V and -12V are used for the serial port level drivers and audio amplifier. +12V is needed for the floppy drives.

 The connector also provides the video output divided into three different signals; vertical sync, horizontal sync and video pixel data.